pivotal/docs-tap/integrations/tsm-tap-integration.hbs.md

 the Where For Dinner accelerator, and were later modified.

-For reference, you can create an initial set of configuration files from the Where For Dinner accelerator, which is available in Tanzu Application Platform v1.3 and above.
+For reference, you can create an initial set of configuration files from the Where For Dinner accelerator, which is available in Tanzu Application Platform v1.3 and later.

 This section does not include instructions for modifying the configuration files from the accelerator into configuration files used in a later section.